bamlab/flow-navigator/readme.md

 ## Features

 - **Simplified Flow Management**: Get a comprehensive overview of your flow in a single location.
 This allows new developers to quickly understand the entire flow without the need to examine each page individually.
-- **Separation of responsibility**: Screens are not aware of their specific position in the flow.They don't need to know which page is next; they simply navigate to the next page in the flow.
+- **Separation of responsibility**: Screens are not aware of their specific position in the flow.
+They don't need to know which page is next; they simply navigate to the next page in the flow.
 - **Declarative Screen Ordering**: Define the order of screens in your navigation flow declaratively, ensuring a clear and maintainable navigation structure.

 ## Installation